Skip to content

 1920

-n 1920, a fourth dam was constructed.
+In 1920, a fourth dam was constructed.
 All four dams were built to create a man-made stream from the water in Duck Creek.
-These are still used in the refinery process to this day.
+These are still used to this day.
 The water is treated at our treatment station, which we call Candy Filter Station, to make sure that it is safe to use.
 It’s then boiled with natural gas to make steam.
 The refinery uses about 650m3 of water everyday, most of which is taken from the third dam.

 Locals dig Kauri gum

-Before it was cleared to make way for the refinery, the Chelsea Estate was home to many Kauri trees.
-These left big deposits of kauri gum underground.
-Kauri gum was used from things like varnish and linoleum and was quite valuable.
+Before it was cleared to make way for the factory, the Chelsea Estate was home to many Kauri trees.
+These left big deposits of Kauri gum underground.
+Kauri gum was used for things like varnish and linoleum and was quite valuable.
 Locals would cut spears from the trees on the Chelsea Estate and dig for gum to sell to a dealer in Fort Street in Auckland.
-Gumdigging was hard work, but worth the effort – a sugar bag full of kauri gum was worth about £3, which was a week’s wages for some people!
+Gumdigging was hard work, but worth the effort – a sugar bag full of Kauri gum was worth about £3, which was a week’s wages for some people.

 Workers get more new cottages